-Over time there have been several name changes, so confusingly many ancient botanical names appear in ancient sources.
-These are for example Vitis blandii Prince, Vitis Canina Raf., Vitis catawba Hort., Vitis ferruginga Raf., Vitis labrusca var.
+There have been several name changes over time, so confusingly many different botanical names appear in old sources.
+These are, for example, Vitis blandii Prince, Vitis Canina Raf., Vitis catawba Hort., Vitis ferruginga Raf., Vitis labrusca var.
 Subeden tata Fernald, Vitis labrusca var.
-Typica Rule, Vitis latifolia Raf., Vitis luteola Raf., Vitis sylvestris virginiana Bauh, Vitis taurina Walter, Vitis vinifera sylvestris americana Pluk, Vitis vinifera var.Labrusca Kuntze and Vitis vulpina Marshall.
+Typica Regel, Vitis latifolia Raf., Vitis luteola Raf., Vitis sylvestris virginiana Bauh, Vitis taurina Walter, Vitis vinifera sylvestris americana Pluk, Vitis vinifera var.Labrusca Kuntze and Vitis vulpina Marshall.
 Trivial synonyms include Black Fox, Concord Grape, Fox Grape, Niagara Grape, Northern Fox Grape, Northern Muscadine, Parra Brava, Parron, Skunk Grape, Swamp Grape, Vid Silvestre, Vigne Lambruche and Vigne Cotonneuse.

 The vine comes to everything in the eastern United States Mississippi and from the south Canada to Georgia deep in the southeast.
 A trunk diameter of 30 centimeters was mentioned in the first descriptions.
 It prefers sunny locations on sandy or moist clay soils.
 It is extremely sensitive to lime, which makes it problematic for European soils.
 The resistance against both mildews and frost is good, but it is somewhat susceptible to that phylloxera, Therefore it is not as a pure kind document For finishes suitable with European varieties.
 The berries or the wine have a distinctive strawberry aroma and Foxton (foxy note) on.
 That is why it is known as a fox vine (Foxgrape) or strawberry vine (Strawberry Vine).